-My early mentor, Albert Mosséri, discovered that most people could not digest the 4-5 ounces of nuts that Shelton recommended to eat every day.
-So he dropped the nuts out of the diet, became less strict about a pure raw food diet, and instead recommended a diet of fruits and vegetables (raw or cooked).
-This nut-free version of Shelton’s fruit-based diet gave better results and was surprisingly easier to follow.
+My mentor, Albert Mosséri, discovered that most people could not digest the 4-5 ounces of nuts that Shelton recommended to eat every day.
+So he dropped the nuts and became less strict about a pure raw food diet, and instead suggested a diet of fruits and vegetables (raw or cooked).
+This nut-free version of Shelton’s fruit-based diet gave better results and was easier to follow.

 T.C.
 Fry’s Fruitarian Diet

-Fry not only wanted to eliminate nuts out of the diet, but also all greens!
-He started out with Shelton’s diet, but eventually refined it to the point where he eventually believed and promoted a pure fruitarian diet.
+Fry not only wanted to eliminate nuts out of the diet but also all greens!
+He started out with Shelton’s plan but refined it to the point where he eventually believed and promoted a pure fruitarian diet.

-In Fry’s pure fruitarian diet, he also included some vegetables that are technically fruit, botanically speaking (like tomatoes, cucumbers and peppers).
+In Fry’s pure fruitarian diet, he also included some vegetables that are technically fruits, botanically speaking (like tomatoes, cucumbers, and peppers).

 T.C.
 Fry’s arguments in favor of a fruitarian diet can be summarized as follows:

 * Humans are physiologically fruitarians.
-Every animal has a natural food and our natural food is fruit.
+Every animal has a natural food, and ours is fruit.

-* Fruits contain more vitamins and minerals than we could possibly need.
+* Fruits contain more vitamins and minerals than we could need.
 We don’t need vegetables.

 * Vegetables, especially some greens, contain some toxic substances that can be identified by their bitter taste.

-Even though Fry’s arguments were flimsy, and that his diet was so unsustainable that he could not even follow it himself (as evidenced by many reports that came out after his death) he nonetheless convinced a lot of people to go fruitarian.
+Even though Fry’s arguments were flimsy and he could not follow his diet himself (as evidenced by many reports that came out after his death), he nonetheless convinced a lot of people to go fruitarian.

-The Main Fruitarian Argument Demolished by Modern Anthropology
+The Main Fruitarian Argument Undermined by Modern Anthropology

 But there’s one argument that still captures the imagination of wannabe fruitarians: the concept of humans as fruitarian creatures, who once lived on a diet of fruit.

-Because we share a lot of genes with Chimpanzees (we’re told it’s close to 96%), it’s easy to think of humans as “more evolved chimps.”
+Because we share a lot of genes with chimpanzees, it’s easy to think of humans as “more evolved chimps.”

 The temptation is to think that we could go back in time, millions of years ago, to find a band of humans living in their original diet of perfect fruit, and think that we’ve somehow lost our way since then by adopting a modern diet.

-We did NOT evolve from Chimpanzee.
-Rather, humans AND chimpanzee both share a common ancestor.
-According to modern findings, that was about 6 million years ago.
+But, we did NOT evolve from Chimpanzee.
+Instead, humans AND chimpanzee both share a common ancestor.
+According to recent findings, that was about 6 million years ago.

-We’ve actually adapted to this diet, so that our ability to digest starch is MUCH better than that of a chimpanzee.
+We’ve adapted to this diet so that our ability to digest starch is MUCH better than that of a chimpanzee.

-However, we still come from a line of creatures that were definitely fruitarians, such as the same ancestors we share with modern apes, as well as many creatures that came after.
+However, we still come from a line of creatures that were fruitarians, such as the same ancestors we share with modern apes, as well as many species that came after.

 In other words: